zigbee-alliance/distributed-compliance-ledger/docs/how-to.md

 * trace <bool> - Print out full stack trace on errors.
 * broadcast-mode <mode> - Write transaction broadcast mode to use (one of: `sync`, `async`, `block`. `block` is default).

+In order to connect the CLI to the ZB Ledger Demo Pool, the following parameters should be used:

+* `zblcli config chain-id zblchain`
+* `zblcli config output json` - Output format (text/json).
+* `zblcli config indent true` - Add indent to JSON response.
+* `zblcli config trust-node false` - Verify proofs for node responses.
+* `zblcli config node <ip address>` - Address of a node to connect.
+Choose one of the listed in `persistent_peers.txt` file.
+Example: `tcp://18.157.114.34:26657`.

 ### Getting Account
 Ledger is public for read which means that anyone can read from the Ledger without a need to have an Account but it is private for write.
 In order to send write transactions to the ledger you need:

   - Have a private/public key pair.
-    - Have an Account created on the ledger via `ACCOUNT` transaction (see [Use Case Txn Auth](use_cases_txn_auth.puml)).
+  - Have an Account created on the ledger via `ACCOUNT` transaction (see [Use Case Txn Auth](use_cases/use_cases_txn_auth.puml)).
       - The Account stores the public part of the key
       - The Account has an associated role.
-The role is used for authorization policies (see [Auth Map](auth_map.md)).
+The role is used for authorization policies.
   - Sign every transaction by the private key.

 Here is steps for getting an account:
 * Generate keys and local account: `zblcli keys add <name>`.